-SWHDBP is comprised of a defined benefit component which pays a monthly benefit upon retirement.
 A member is eligible for a normal retirement pension once the member has completed 25 years of credited service and has attained the age of 55.

-The annual normal retirement benefit is 1.5% of the average of the member's highest three years' base salary for each year of credited service.
-Benefits paid to retired members are evaluated and may be re-determined every October 1.
-The amount of any increase is at the Board's discretion and can range from 0 to 3%.
+The annual normal pension of the Defined Benefit Component is 1.5% of the average of the member's highest three years' base salary for each year of credited service.
+Benefits paid to retired members are evaluated and may be redetermined every October 1.
+The amount of any increase is at the Board's discretion and can range from 0% to 3%.

-A member is eligible for an early retirement at age 50 or after 30 years of service.
+A member is eligible for early retirement within the Defined Benefit Component after completion of 30 years of service or attainment of age 50 with at least 5 years of credited service.
 The early retirement benefit equals the normal retirement benefit reduced on an actuarially equivalent basis.
 Upon termination, an employee may elect to have member contributions, along with 5% as interest, returned as a lump sum distribution from the defined benefit component.
 Alternatively, a member with at least 5 years of accredited service may leave contributions with the defined benefit component of the plan and remain eligible for a retirement pension at age 55 equal to 1.5% of the member's average highest 3 years' base salary for each year of credited service.